-“When I asked about sexual concerns before the end of the visit, patients would say ‘no.’ I’d leave the room to let them dress, and when I’d come back, they’d tell me about it,” said Pettigrew, who is senior instructor at University of Colorado School of Medicine and now the co-director of its Women’s Sexual Health Consultation Service.
+“When I asked about sexual concerns before the end of the visit, patients would say ‘no.’ I’d leave the room to let them dress, and when I’d come back, they’d tell me about it,” said Pettigrew, who is senior instructor at University of Colorado School of Medicine and co-director of its Women’s Sexual Health Consultation Service.

 Making women’s sexual health a priority